LaunchCodeEducation/java-web-dev-curriculum/content/spring-model-validation/reading/validation-annotations/index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-Within the model of a Java web application, we can define validation rules using annotations from the `javax.validation.constraints` package.
+Within the model of a Java web application, we can define validation rules using annotations from the `jakarta.validation.constraints` package.
 This package provides a variety of annotations that are useful in common circumstances, and which can be applied to model fields.

 ## Common Annotations

-We'll use only a few of these annotations, but you can find a full list in the [package documentation](https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html).
+We'll use only a few of these annotations, but you can find a full list in the [package documentation](https://jakarta.ee/specifications/bean-validation/3.0/apidocs/jakarta/validation/constraints/package-summary.html).

 | Annotation | Description | Syntax |
 |------------|-------------|--------|